luiscarlosgarcia1/social-app/README.md

 - The frontend still logs the backend response in the browser console from `Loginauth.jsx` and `SignUpAuth.jsx`
 - Implementing on-screen error handling and success branching is the next logical frontend task

-## Collaboration

-Contributing:

-- Keep frontend and backend changes grounded in the existing JSON auth contract unless the team agrees to change it
-- Prefer small, focused changes that preserve the current routes: `POST /register` and `POST /login`
-- Validate local changes by running the frontend and backend together before handing work off

-Credits:

-- Luis Garcia - backend
-- Emiliano Prado - frontend and backend
-- Josue Torres - frontend

 ## Sprint Plan